-- Interview with the Surgical Technology Department. - Submit a completed application to the Surgical Technology Program - Declared Surgical Technology as a major. - Complete Introduction to Surgical technology and Introduction to Surgical Practice courses. - Obtained a grade of "C" or above in all non surgical technology required courses. - Have an overall grade point average of 2.0 or above. - Submit a completed health form and be able to pass a background check.
+- Interview with the Surgical Technology Department. - Submit a completed application to the Surgical Technology Program - Declared Surgical Technology as a major. - Complete Pre-Clinical Surgical Technology and Introduction to Surgical Practice courses with a "C" or above. - Obtained a grade of "C" or above in all non-surgical technology required courses. - Have an overall grade point average of 2.0 or above. - Submit a completed health form and be able to pass a background check.

-Criteria for selection:
+Criteria for selection

 If the number of eligible students applying to the surgical technology program exceeds the number of available positions in the course, students with the highest overall grade point average will be selected.
-If there is more than one student qualifying for the last position (identical GPA) admission will be on a first come basis.
-The total number of clinical students will not exceed (30) students at any time
+If there is more than one student qualifying for the last position (identical GPA's) admission will be on a first come basis.
+The total number of students in the program from Surgical Practicum I to Surgical Practicum III cannot exceed (30).

-Transfer Students:
+Transfer Students

 In accordance with University policy, students who have been enrolled at another institution must report official transcripts from each college or university previously attended.
-The Registrar of Southern University at Shreveport will evaluate all previous work done by student at other institutions.
-Transfer credit may be given for those courses taken at accredited institutions provided that the course fall within the scope of approved curriculums.
-Acceptability of non-equivalent surgical technology courses is subject to the approval of the Department Chair.
+The Registrar of Southern University at Shreveport will evaluate all previous work done by the student at other institutions.
+Transfer credit may be given for those courses taken at accredited institutions provided that the courses fall within the scope of approved curriculums.
+Acceptability of non-equivalent surgical technology courses is subject to the approval of the Department Chair and the Chair of the Allied Health Division.